nazy61/naijahacks-foodiex/README.md

 # Benefits
 - Saves time and stress thereby creating time for other things
 - Creates Employment opporturnities
-- is a source of revenue
+- Is a source of revenue
 - Eliminates the fear of the unavailability of food stuffs locally
-- educates people on how to cook healthy balnced food
+- Educates people on how to cook healthy balanced food